-In general, care should be taken when solving problems with high aspect ratios (thin or elongated), or excessively curved or distorted elements, or extreme or widely disparate material properties, since all of these can lead to ill-conditioning.
-Note also the convergence of the Iterative (Conjugate Gradient) solver is related to the condition number of the stiffness matrix which becomes worse for ill-conditioned problems.

-Fast Parallel Solver settings

-The Fast Parallel Solvers can be configured using the following parameters:

-- □ In Memory Solution When selected produces a solution within memory.
-When not selected solves out-of-memory. - □ Message Level options are None, which provides no output; or Statistics, which prints data to the Solver window. - Pivot Tolerance (Parallel Direct Solver Only) Default value is 1e-12 - □ Pivoting Method (Parallel Direct Solver Only) options are Diagonal pivoting (the default) or Bunch and Kaufman pivoting. - □ Maximum number of iterative refinement steps (Parallel Direct Solver Only) The default is 10. - □ Stopping criteria tolerance (Parallel Direct Iterative Solver Only) The stopping criteria in Krylow-Subspace iteration.
-The default is 1e-6.

-If a model with constraint equations fails to solve using a Fast Parallel Direct Solver, modifying some of the Fast parallel Solver parameters will enable the analysis to complete successfully, If necessary, contact LUSAS Technical Support for assistance.

-Iterative (Conjugate Gradient) solver settings

-The Iterative (Conjugate Gradient) solver can be configured using the following parameters:

-- □ Drop tolerance This is a value between 0.0 and 1.0 which measures the amount of new non-zero entries (known as fill-in) allowed to remain in the preconditioning matrix during the incomplete Cholesky factorisation of the stiffness matrix.
+s e u solver for solving large sparse symmetric and non-symmetric linear systems of equations on shared memory multiprocessors.
+This solver cannot currently be used for any form of eigenvalue analysis, or for superelement or Fourier analyses, or for nonlinear problems using branching and bracketing. s e u Fast Parallel Iterative Solver A high-performance, robust, memory efficient solver for solving large sparse symmetric and non-symmetric linear systems of equations on shared memory multiprocessors.
+This solver cannot currently be used for any form of eigenvalue analysis, or for superelement or Fourier analyses, or for nonlinear problems using branching and bracketing. elongate material converg ral, care should be taken when solving problems with high aspect ratios (thin or ed), or excessively curved or distorted elements, or extreme or widely disparate a properties, since all of these can lead to ill-conditioning.
+Note also the gence of the Iterative (Conjugate Gradient) solver is related to the condition of the stiffness matrix which becomes worse for ill-conditioned problems.
+Fast F Parallel Solver settings The Fas t Parallel Solvers can be configured using the following parameters: In Memory Solution When selected produces a solution within memory.
+When not selected solves out-of-memory.
+Message Level options are None, which provides no output; or Statistics, which prints data to the Solver window. □ I Pivot Tolerance (Parallel Direct Solver Only) Default value is 1e-12 Pivoting Method (Parallel Direct Solver Only) options are Diagonal pivoting the default) or Bunch and Kaufman pivoting.
+Maximum number of iterative refinement steps (Parallel Direct Solver Only) The default is 10.
+Stopping criteria tolerance (Parallel Direct Iterative Solver Only) The stopping criteria in Krylow-Subspace iteration.
+The default is 1e-6. modifyi del with constraint equations fails to solve using a Fast Parallel Direct Solver, ng some of the Fast parallel Solver parameters will enable the analysis to be successfully, If necessary, contact LUSAS Technical Support for assistance.
+Iterati ive (Conjugate Gradient) solver settings The Iter paramet rative (Conjugate Gradient) solver can be configured using the following eers: c F Drop tolerance This is a value between 0.0 and 1.0 which measures the amount of new non-zero entries (known as fill-in) allowed to remain in the preconditioning matrix during the incomplete Cholesky factorisation of the stiffness matrix.
 The default value is 1.0, leading to a very sparse preconditioning matrix suitable for well conditioned problems.
 For more ill-conditioned problems, however, this value should be decreased exponentially, and values in the range [1.0e-3, 1.0e-6] are recommended.
 The lower this parameter becomes, the larger the preconditioning matrix will be, giving rise to fewer iterations during the conjugate gradient solution, although each iteration will take longer to process.
-This parameter affects all preconditioning techniques. - □ Maximum number of iterations This is an upper limit on the number of conjugate gradient iterations to be processed; the default value is 5000.
+This parameter affects all preconditioning techniques, although the effect is less pronounced for the decoupled techniques.

+Maximum number of iterations This is an upper limit on the number of conjugate gradient iterations to be processed; the default value is 5000.
 If the convergence criterion has not been satisfied when the iteration limit is reached, LUSAS Solver will issue a warning and then continue the analysis.